telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

 ### Custom Icons with WebKit Masks

-To use colorizable icon masks, specify the icon image as a **box mask** (either as dataURI or as a separate image).
-The image should be **PNG8** or **PNG24** with alpha channel (**PNG8+Alpha** is supported by only few graphic editors, so **better stick with PNG24** if not sure).
-The image color is not important - it will be used as a mask only - the alpha transparency will clip the colorized content.
+To use colorizable icon masks, specify the icon image as a `box mask`&mdash;either as dataURI or as a separate image.
+The image should be `PNG8` or `PNG24` with alpha channel.
+Note that `PNG8+Alpha` is supported only by few graphic editors, so you'd better stick to PNG24 if not sure.
+The image color is not important&mdash;it is going to be used as a mask only&mdash;the alpha transparency clips the colorized content.

 > **Important**
->
-> WebKit masks have numerous bugs across most platforms - **consider using them only if necessary**! <br /><br />
+> * WebKit masks have numerous bugs across most platforms, so consider using them only if necessary.
-In Android and MeeGo Webkit masks are unreliable - they can be turned into colorized rectangles by a simple CSS transformation at the wrong place.
-In BBOS 7.0 WebKit masks are completely broken - though they work in BBOS 6.0 and 7.1!
+> * In Android and MeeGo Webkit masks are unreliable&mdash;they can be turned into colorized rectangles by a simple CSS transformation in the wrong place.
+In BBOS 7.0 WebKit masks are completely broken&mdash;though they work in BBOS 6.0 and 7.1.

+#### Define Custom WebKit Mask for Icons

 The example below demonstrates how to define a custom WebKit mask for an icon.